noahsilve123/destination-college/README.md

 - A service worker (`public/sw.js`) caches the planner page for offline viewing.
 The manifest is served from `/manifest.webmanifest`.
 - Add `public/icon-192.png` and `public/icon-512.png` to improve the install prompt on mobile.

-## Testing the extractor connection
+## Testing the in-browser extractor

-- The FAFSA uploader expects a JSON payload `{ "text": "..." }`.
-You can hit the Go service manually with `curl -F "file=@samples/sample.pdf" $NEXT_PUBLIC_EXTRACTOR_URL/extract` to confirm it returns data before opening the Next.js UI.
+- Run `npm run dev` and drop a sample PDF into the FAFSA helper.
+Progress updates come from the worker thread.
-- If the spinner stays at 0 %, check the browser devtools network tab for any `/extract` errors.
-Missing or incorrect `NEXT_PUBLIC_EXTRACTOR_URL` is the most common issue.
+- If the spinner stays at 0 %, open the browser console.
+Worker errors are posted there and will also surface in the UI.

 ## Manual PDF extraction (pdfminer + pdfplumber)

-If you just need to dump text from a tax form for local testing (without starting the Go service or touching the browser), run the Python pipeline based on pdfplumber/pdfminer, Tesseract OCR, and the existing heuristic parser.
+If you just need to dump text from a tax form for local testing (without opening the browser), run the Python pipeline based on pdfplumber/pdfminer, Tesseract OCR, and the existing heuristic parser.

 1. Install the Python dependencies and the spaCy model that powers the NLP summary (use Python 3.11 or 3.10; spaCy/pydantic do not yet support 3.14):